BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Conclusion

 \section{Conclusion}

-In this work, we propose a Bi-level Local Operator (BiLO) learning framework for solving PDE inverse problems: we minimize the data loss with respect to the PDE parameters at the upper level, and learn the local solution operator of the PDE at the lower level.
+In this work, we presented a Bi-level Local Operator (BiLO) learning framework for solving PDE-constrained optimization problems.
+We minimize the data loss with respect to the PDE parameters at the upper level, and learn the local solution operator of the PDE at the lower level.
 The bi-level optimization problem is solved using simultaneous gradient descent, leading to an efficient algorithm.
 Empirical results demonstrate more accurate parameter recovery and stronger fidelity to the underlying PDEs under sparse and noisy data, compared with the soft PDE-constraint formulation, which faces the delicate trade-off between adhering to the PDE constraints and accurately fitting the data.
+Future work includes a deeper theoretical analysis of the simultaneous gradient descent dynamics, reducing computational cost via Gaussian Process representations of the PDE solution and Gauss--Newton updates at the lower level \cite{chenSolvingLearningNonlinear2021,nelsenBilevelOptimizationLearning2025}, and extending BiLO to more complex settings such as full 3D tumor inverse problems \cite{zhangPersonalizedPredictionsGlioblastoma2025,balcerakIndividualizingGliomaRadiotherapy2024}.